 Following anecdotal success testimonials of people using Fenbnedazle to treat their cancer, researchers have been experimenting with the “repurposed” use of Fenbendazole for cancer – for animals and humans.
 Drug “repurposing” is a new use for a medicine that is different than the original medical indication.
 Though the Fenbendazole studies are limited, what researchers have found so far is promising for patients with cancer.

 Fenbendazole is not the only anti-parasitic medication being studied to fight cancer in humans.
 Fenbendazole is part of a larger group of benzimidazoles, anthelmintic drugs (i.e., drugs that kill parasitic worms).
+Ivermectin is another anti-parasite drug.
 The other benzimidazoles are approved for human use and are available by prescription only.
-There are many studies that have shown the repurposed use of benzimidazoles can have prominent anticancer activity.
+Many studies have shown that the repurposed use of benzimidazoles can have prominent anticancer activity.
 Benzimidazoles include mebendazole (MBZ), albendazole (ABZ), flubendazole (FLU), fenbendazole (FBZ), oxibendazole (OBZ), and febantel (FBT).

 Of all of the benzimidazole medications, the two that patients most commonly use at this time to fight cancer are Mebendazole and Fenbendazole.
 Both have been found to be effective at killing cancer cells, shrinking tumors, and reducing multi-drug resistance.